unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 {% include head.html %}

-# Bayesian Model Fitting - The basic framework
+# Model fitting using MCMC - The basic framework

 In this tutorial we show how Bayesian model fitting using Markov Chain Monte Carlo can be done in Scalismo.
 To be able to focus on the main components of the framework, we start in this tutorial with a simple toy example, which has nothing